A Research Guide for Students by I Lee

 Related resources:

-Cholesterol from Centers for Disease Control and Prevention (CDC), Cardiovascular Health Program, includes Facts and Statistics
+About Cholesterol from Centers for Disease Control and Prevention (CDC), Cardiovascular Health Program, includes Facts and Statistics.

 Cholesterol from American Heart Association: About Cholesterol, Why Cholesterol Matters, Understand Your Risk for Cholesterol, Symptoms, Diagnosis & Monitoring of Cholesterol, Prevention & Treatment of Cholesterol, Cholesterol Tools & Resources.